pacoita/modern-web/README.md

 Accessing the app with a **mobile device**, you should be automatically prompted to add the application to your device home screen.

-If you are interested in [learning more about PWAs](https://dev.to/paco_ita/a-gentle-introduction-to-progressive-web-apps-step-1-24da), have a look at the articles collection I wrote about this topic on the Dev.to portal.
+If you are interested in learning more about PWAs, have a look at my [PWA course](https://www.educative.io/courses/zero-to-hero-with-progressive-web-apps) on the Educative.org portal.

-## What's coming next...

-If you are interested in knowing about the project status or when a new article has been published, follow me on [Twitter](https://twitter.com/paco_ITA) where I will post any update.

-### Published articles:

-- **Vibration API** on [Dev.to](https://dev.to/paco_ita/enhance-your-web-apps-with-a-vibration-43pl) and [Hashnode](https://modern-web.hashnode.dev/vibration-api)